 Globalization, Cultural Sociology, Immigration, and Transnationalism

-Carol Petty is a Sociology PhD Candidate currently teaching at George Mason University.
+Carol Petty is an Adjunct Professor and Sociology PhD Candidate at George Mason University.
 Last year she was a Visiting Scholar in the University of Duisburg-Essen's Sociology Department, where she conducted dissertation research regarding immigrant integration by means of cross-cultural education.
 Her dissertation project addresses two primary questions: how participants in educational settings construct, redefine, and bridge the symbolic boundaries surrounding nationality and citizenship; and, how the acquisition of cultural knowledge affects participants' opportunities for civic participation and social membership.

 Carol's previous work with the Center for Social Science Research at George Mason included assisting on the NSF-sponsored project, Understanding the Structure of Sociological Knowledge, an ongoing project to curate and digitize manuscripts from past ASA Journals.
 Her contribution to this project included constructing and distributing surveys as well as developing analytical files for a public-use database.
 During her graduate studies, she has also worked as a teaching assistant, served as the program assistant to the Southern Sociological Society's 2015 annual meeting, managed the CSSR Telephone Survey Lab, and coordinated multiple quantitative research projects.